Foods You Can or Can't Eat When You Have Diverticulitis

 Are There Foods I Should Avoid If I Have Diverticulitis?

-The general advice is to avoid foods that are high in fiber (residue) when you have a diverticulitis attack.
-Once the symptoms go away, you may slowly increase your fiber intake to restore regular bowel movements.
+The general advice is to adopt the diverticulitis diet.
+Avoid foods that are high in fiber (residue) when you have a diverticulitis attack, and once the symptoms go away, slowly increase your fiber intake to restore regular bowel movements and reduce the risk of future flare-ups.

 In the past, doctors would advise patients with diverticulitis to avoid certain foods that were thought to increase gut inflammation and worsen the condition.
 These foods included nuts and seeds, popcorn, some vegetables and fruits, whole wheat, acidic, sugary, and fatty foods, and other processed foods.
 Sounds crazy, right?
 What can you eat?